pkeilbach/htwg-practical-nlp/docs/presentations/articles/OS_LLMs_Robert.md

 Various licenses exist for open-source software, with the majority adhering to the Apache 2.0 standard.

-!!! info Apache 2.0
+!!! info "Apache 2.0"

     Allows users to use, distribute, modify, and distribute modified versions of the software for any purpose under the terms of the license, without worrying about license fees.

 ## Advantages of OS-LLMs